-You won’t have to “convince” anybody that your property is a great deal because when people look at the information you’ve presented, the value will be obvious.
+The beauty of pricing your property correctly is that it will sell itself.
+You won’t have to “convince” anybody that your property is a great deal because the value will be obvious when people look at the information you’ve presented.

 However, the only way to price your property correctly is to understand what your buyer wants.
-What do they need to see in order to say “Yes!”?
-Here are some questions to think about:
+What decision-making criteria do they need to say “Yes!”?

 - Why would they click on your listing in the first place?

 - What will they be using the property for?

 - How can you give them what they want?

 Unfortunately, most buyers aren’t going to come right out and tell you these answers.
 You’ll have to do some digging and anticipate their needs based on what you learn from them.